LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

 A wireless connection for example, will show collisions.
 Collisions are not detected on wireless Networks.
 So the packets will be lost.
 Also note that the transfer speed of a wireless card almost never reaches the advertised values.

-In my experiences its only possible to fill half of the links bandwidth.
+In my experiences it's only possible to fill half of the links bandwidth.
 After that the netjack connections will start to exhibit network xruns.
 Setting -l 2 when invoking jack_netsource leviates this problem.
 But at the cost of 2 periods of roundtrip latency.
 (Note that the default is -l5, but for normal Channel counts on ethernet -l1 is just fine)

 For an internet connection you will need a much higher latency setting.
 In case you configered a too low latency, netsource will print